-Where a Council CCTV system is operated or monitored by a private contracting company, Council will enter into a Licence Agreement (or similar type of agreement).
+Where a Council CCTV system is operated or monitored by a private contracting company, Council will enter into a Licence Agreement (or similar type of agreement) which will include terms regarding compliance with this policy and privacy legislation.

 For each CCTV system, Council will document an operation and maintenance manual.
 When a new CCTV system is installed, Council will ensure operators of the system are adequately trained and have support to accompany the operation and maintenance manual.